webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 : This scheme is origin-server only and does not define a challenge.

-## WebPush Authentication Scheme Parameters
+## Vapid Authentication Scheme Parameters

-This creates a "WebPush Authentication Scheme Parameters" registry for parameters to the "WebPush" authentication scheme.
+This creates a "Vapid Authentication Scheme Parameters" registry for parameters to the "vapid" authentication scheme.
 This registry is under the "WebPush Parameters" grouping.
 The registry operates on the "Specification Required" policy {{!RFC5226}}.